Specialist Diets for MCAS

 Keep a food and symptom diary.
 This helps spot patterns over time.

-Try changes one step at a time.
+Make changes gradually.
 Removing many foods at once can make it hard to know what’s helpful.

 Support gut health.
-Including tolerated plant foods and adequate fibre can support overall wellbeing.
+Including a range of tolerated foods, where possible, helps maintain nutritional adequacy and overall wellbeing.

 Getting Support from a Dietitian